Skip to main content

 Genesis Li ’21 is in the Masters in Public Administration program at Cornell University, College of Human Ecology, in Ithaca, N.Y.

-Haley DeGreve '20 is a communications specialist at John Deere in Moline, Ill., and founder of The Gray Matters Collective.
+Haley DeGreve '20 is a communications manager at John Deere in Moline, Ill., and co-founder of The Gray Matters Collective.

-Nicolette Hampton '18 is the diversity and communications coordinator with Chapman and Cutler LLP in Chicago.
+Nicolette Hampton '18 is the diversity, equity and inclusion coordinator with Kirkland and Ellis in Chicago.

-Tawanda Mberikwazvo ’17 is a multimedia professional and instructional designer with DIS-Visual Services at John Deere, Moline, Ill.
+Tawanda Mberikwazvo ’17 is a multimedia professional and instructional designer in DIS-Visual Services at John Deere, Moline, Ill.

 Haley